eMedicine Specialties > Infectious Diseases > Bacterial Infections

 Further Outpatient Care

-• Additional laboratory tests or radiographs are not usually necessary unless the illness does not respond to therapy, which would raise questions about the accuracy of the microbiological diagnosis.
+Additional laboratory tests or radiographs usually are not necessary unless the illness fails to respond to therapy, which would raise questions about the accuracy of the microbiologic diagnosis or the possibility of chronic infection, which sometimes occurs.

 Deterrence/Prevention

-• Klausner et al (1998) reported that the administration of oral azithromycin plus standard epidemic control measures significantly reduced secondary attack rates following an outbreak of M pneumoniae pneumonia in a long-term care facility for mentally and developmentally disabled persons.14
+Klausner et al (1998) reported that the administration of oral azithromycin plus standard epidemic control measures significantly reduced secondary attack rates following an outbreak of M pneumoniae pneumonia in a long-term care facility for mentally and developmentally disabled persons.
+[28]

 Complications

-• Researchers believe that an autoimmune response plays a role in some extrapulmonary complications, but, because M pneumoniae has been isolated directly from cerebrospinal, pericardial, and synovial fluids and from other extrapulmonary sites, always consider direct invasion by this organism.
+Researchers believe that an autoimmune response plays a role in some extrapulmonary complications, but, because M pneumoniae has been been detected by culture and/or PCR directly from cerebrospinal, pericardial, and synovial fluids and from other extrapulmonary sites, always consider direct invasion by this organism and order appropriate diagnostic testing for confirmation.

 • Meningoencephalitis